-APPENDIX 8 (REV.WRC-03)
+APPENDIX 8 (REV.WRC-15)

-Method of calculation for determining if coordination is required between geostationary-satellite networks sharing the same frequency bands
+Method of calculation for determining if coordination is required or if there is a probability of harmful interference between geostationary-satellite networks sharing the same frequency bands

 [Editorial Note – Description of the method transferred from Part B, Section B3, of the Rules of Procedure into RR Appendix 8.
 Start of text.]